Flood Protection at the City of Richmond

 There is a 50:50 chance of the annual average global temperature temporarily reaching 1.5 °C above the pre-industrial level for at least one of the next five years – and the likelihood is increasing with time, according to a new climate update issued by the World Meteorological Organization (WMO).
 Hope you are using this new info in your 50 year infrastructure program.

-ronaldo asked almost 2 years ago
+ronaldo asked over 2 years ago

 Hi there!
 That update is certainly interesting.
 Should any changes from current sea level rise projections occur, the City has the capability and flexibility to further accelerate our flood protection program if necessary.